Lucas-R14/First-program-in-java/README.md

  --> How I made it:

--I created a scanner object to scan the varibles more after in the program.
+ - I created a scanner object to scan the varibles more after in the program.

- -Made an output with "Systen.out.println()" to show the user's what the program is asking for.
+ - Made an output with "Systen.out.println()" to show the user's what the program is asking for.

  -Utilizes the scanner object to make an input with the informations asked.